minidfx/elixir-teslamate-philips-hue-gradient-signe-table-lamp/README.md

 # Tesla Charging Status

-This project to notify anyone at **Home** that the car is charging or not.
-I created this project for my own usage because sometimes we left *Home* with almost an **empty battery**, the car was not plugged or the car was plugged but the charge was not started.
+This project notifies anyone at home whether the car is charging or not.
+I created this project for personal use because sometimes we would leave home with an almost empty battery; either the car wasn’t plugged in or the charge hadn’t started.

-*We don't have* a Tesla charger at Home, we are using a Zaptec charger, the car will not charge even whether the cable is plugged in.
-The charge has to be be started otherwise the light will stay in red.
+*We don’t have* a Tesla charger at home; we use a Zaptec charger.
+Even if the cable is plugged in, the car won’t charge unless the charging process is started, otherwise, the light will stay red.

 ## Pre-requisites